 There can be various reasons why you might be required to get your name changed legally in India.
-There are certain legal processes that you will have to follow in order to get your name changed.
-We will have a look at the steps through which you can get your name changed legally in India including the eligibility criteria and the documents required.
+There are certain legal processes that you will have to follow in order to change your name.
+A legal name change is a significant life event that goes beyond a simple title update.
+It is a fundamental right protected under Article 21 of the Constitution of India.
+It ensures that every citizen can live with dignity and a self-chosen identity.

 Given below are the steps that you will have to follow to get your name changed legally in India:

 Making an affidavit for the change of name is the first step in the online name change procedure.
+The document serves as a sworn testimony of your intent to adopt a new identity.
 You must purchase an e-stamp paper with a denomination of Rs.
 10, Rs.
-20, or the minimal value required by your state's laws in order to accomplish this.
+20, or Rs.50, depending on the specific stamp duty regulations of your state in 2026.
 By paying the necessary fees, you can quickly purchase the e-stamp paper online from the Stock-Holding Corporation of India Limited (SHCIL) website.

 Printing the name change affidavit on the e-stamp paper is the next step after having it in your possession.
 The following details should be included in the affidavit:

 The affidavit needs to be attested by a Judicial Magistrate, Notary Public, or Oaths Commissioner in order for it to be considered legally binding.
 If the applicant lives overseas, they must give the affidavit to the appropriate body after having it properly attested by the Indian High Commission or Indian Embassy.
+Under the current 2026 guidelines for central government employees, the applicant must also obtain a No Objection Certificate (NOC) from their department head before proceeding with the name change deed.
 In accordance with the guidelines established by the Ministry of Home Affairs, a name change deed must be submitted by the applicant if they are a government worker.
+This deed should be executed on plain paper and must be signed by two witnesses who hold the rank of Gazetted Officer withing the same department.

-The next step is to publish a newspaper ad to make known the name change following the creation and certification of the affidavit.
+The next step is to publish a newspaper ad to make people aware of the name change following the creation and certification of the affidavit.
+This step is mandatory legal requirement intended to prevent fraud and ensure public transparency regarding your new identity.
+Under the latest 2026 regulations, you must publish this notice in two separate newspapers, one in a leading English national daily and another in a local newspaper in the regional language of your state.
 It is required that this advertisement appear in a local or national publication.
 The advertisement should include information such the previous and new names, residence addresses, the name of the attesting authority, the date and location of the affidavit's execution, and the attesting authority's contact information.
+Additionally, for the advertisement to be valid for Gazette notification or Passport updates in 2026, you should include your age and your father’s or husband’s name to avoid any ambiguity.
 It's important to save copies of the publications where the advertisement appeared for future use.
+Under current rules, you should preserve at least 4 to 5 original copies of the entire newspaper page, as the Department of Publication requires the full original page showing the date and newspaper name, rather than just a small clipping.

 Having your new name formally published in the Gazette of India is the last step in the legal name change procedure.
 You must accomplish this by submitting the required paperwork to the Controller of Publications at the Department of Publication at Civil Lines, Delhi-110054, along with the printing fees and a letter of request.

 You can personally deliver these documents to the Department of Publication or send them by mail, courier, or other means.
 The materials will be reviewed by a department representative before being sent to the Government of India Press for publishing.
-The time it takes for the name change advertisement to appear in the Gazette Publication is typically between one and two months.
+The time it takes for the name change advertisement to appear in the Gazette Publication is typically between three or six weeks.

 Given below are the eligibility criteria you will need to fulfil to get your name changed legally: